catppuccin/mdBook/README.md

 	<img src="assets/catwalk.webp"/>
 </p>

-## Usage
+## Installation
 It is important to know that there are 2 ways to install this theme:

-1. Transfer files to your mdBook from this GitHub manually
+1. Install `mdbook-catppuccin` using [Cargo](https://doc.rust-lang.org/cargo/) (It comes installed with [Rust](https://rustup.rs/) by default!)

-2. Install `mdbook-catppuccin` using Rust
+    1.1 Binaries Coming Soon™

-## Installation
+2. Transfer files to your mdBook from this GitHub manually

 ### Rust (Preferred)